grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/02 Recording a session/01 Browser recorder.md

 ### k6 Cloud integration

-At this moment, the browser recorder functionality is tightly coupled to the [k6 Cloud](/cloud).
+The browser recorder functionality is powered by the [k6 Cloud](/cloud).
 When the user finalizes the recording of the session, the extension will upload the auto-generated k6 test into the k6 Cloud account.

 > #### Note
 >